E-APPROACHES & METHODS

 Courses ‘on demand’ - Courses can potentially be undertaken at the convenience of the learner, as opposed to being part of a timetable as defined by a training organisation.
 This can benefit a whole range of potential learners, from individuals employed to a CPPB mission at relatively short notice, to those who are taking the training alongside a full time profession, to those engaged in the field and wish to freshen up knowledge.

 Cost: E-approaches are dependent on the level to which the ‘end user’ can afford the equipment to engage adequately.
-What could be considered as being a relatively cheap mobile handset or computer terminal in one part of the world, could be prohibitively expensive in another.
-Therefore when planning to use e-approaches, the extent to which a target audience can adequately afford to engage with the training should be borne in mind.
+What could be considered a relatively cheap mobile handset or computer terminal in one part of the world, could be prohibitively expensive in another.
+Therefore, when planning to use e-approaches, the extent to which a target audience can adequately afford to engage with the training should be borne in mind.

 Reach: similar to the point above, the level of internet access that potential training participants have differs greatly.
 Whilst high speed broadband internet is an everyday aspect of life in some countries, in others internet speeds will be slower and less reliable.
 Additionally, different countries may have different regulations governing internet access.